 From Eisee to Brienzer Rothorn you will have to gain more than 400 meters in elevation, but it’s maybe the most tiring phase of hiking.

-Once I left Eisee, I met a lot of cows which are resting up there, at 2000 m elevation.
+Once I left Eisee, I met a lot of cows that are resting up there, at 2000 m elevation.
 But once you get a bit higher, the whole valley below you opens up.
 It’s a great place to have a little rest and take some pictures.
 The views are really amazing.

 After our lunch we decided that we would like to hike back down, do not take the cable car.